marijnh/moduleserve/README.md

    of it, but if you run into a problem, you should try to debug it yourself, not ask me for help.

- * The code is going to break if you do something that I'm not doing, such as include `.js` extensions in your require calls, or trying to require `.json` files, etc. Pull requests welcome!
+ * The code is likely to break if you do something that I'm not doing.
+   Pull requests welcome!

 ## What it does